 Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) has been branded the new genetic revolution of the century.
 What is it about this new gene editing technology that’s getting everyone in the scientific world so excited?
 The simple answer: because it has the potential to change humanity forever.
-CRISPR technology could be the key to eradicating harmful viruses, correcting genetic diseases and extending our lifespan.
+Medical advancements in CRISPR technology could be the key to eradicating harmful viruses, correcting genetic diseases and extending our lifespan.
 Yet, like any discovery involving genetic modification, it brings with it all manners of dangers and controversies.

 What is CRISPR?